A Generalized Approach to Power Analysis for Local Average Treatment Effects: Introduction

+In the simple context of full compliance with the treatment assignment (i.e. where all units always take the treatment if assigned to it and do not take the treatment if not assigned to it), then $D_i(0) = 0, D_i(1) = 1$, and hence $D_i = Z_i$, for all $i$.
+In this setting, researchers are generally interested in the average treatment effect (ATE), which is the difference between the expected outcome units would attain if they took up the treatment and the expected outcome units would attain if they did not take up the treatment.
+The ATE, denoted here by $\delta$, is defined formally as:

-In practice, however, power analyses can often be challenging to properly implement.
-In the case of a simple research design involving a randomized treatment and the goal of estimating an average treatment effect (ATE), a complication is the need, \emph{a priori}, for estimates of or assumptions about the variance of the outcome variable \citep{bloom2006, dufloetal2007}.
-This complication in a simple ATE power analysis is well-known among applied researchers.
-Fortunately, there also exist fixes for this problem, as will be described later.
+Given full compliance and random assignment of the treatment, consistent and unbiased estimation of $\delta$ is straightforward.
+Even in this simple case, however, a complication for performing a pre-study power analysis for the test of the null hypothesis that $\delta = 0$ is the need, \emph{a priori}, for estimates of or assumptions about the variances of $Y_i(0)$ and $Y_i(1)$ \citep{bloom2006, dufloetal2007}.
+This complication is well-known among applied researchers, and fortunately, there also exist fixes for this problem in the full-compliance setting, as will be described later.